 Who is your child’s Medical Home team?

-Your child’s team may include a doctor, nurse, nutritionist, care coordinator and social worker.
+Your child’s team may include a doctor, nurse/LPN, nutritionist, care coordinator, social worker and a therapist.
 They will help your child get healthy, stay healthy and get the care and services that are right for your child.

 What will your child’s Medical Home team do?